kiranganesh86/CodingAssessment/README.md

 The test:
 - Make HTTP GET request to https://catfact.ninja/fact 10 times.
 - Validate API HTTP response status is valid (200) or not.
-- Ensure facts are unique and store in a list.
+- Ensure facts are unique and store in a hashmap.

 ## Code Refractoring Items